 Not surprisingly, most children love making collages.
 So making a Photo Face Collage is an excellent activity for combining social skills and recognizing facial expressions.
 Children will have fun with this game while they are building a variety of skills!

-There are endless amounts of different collages that you can make; this Photo Face Collage focuses on photographs.
+There are endless amounts of different collages that you can make; this Photo Face Collage focuses on faces and feelings.
 Many children with Autism Spectrum Disorder experience face blindness.
 One boy that I know worked on recognizing the faces of the children in his preschool class for the entire school year.
-By the end of the year he could recognize half the photos of the kids in his class.
+By the end of the year, he could recognize half the photos of the kids in his class.
 Imagine going through life without recognizing people easily.
 This activity can help with face recognition as well as a variety of other skills.

-Once your poster is complete there are several games that you can play:
+Once your Photo Face collage is complete there are several games that you can play:

 You can work on phonics by asking the child to point to the person whose name starts with a “B”.